How can we help you today?

 You can also create a short FAQ section to answer common questions and help your store show up in more searches.
 Even if you don’t sell multiple products, these pages build trust and help people feel ready to buy.

-For newer single-product stores, try simple link-building like listing in directories, asking for shares from happy customers, or getting featured on smaller blogs.
+For newer single-product stores, try simple link-building, like listing in directories, asking for shares from happy customers, or getting featured on smaller blogs.
 You can also get help with SEO basics to make sure your store is optimized from the start.
 These small moves can help your store show up—and stand out.

 Step 6.
 Use online store promotion to drive traffic and sales

 To bring in more potential customers, connect with shoppers where they naturally hang out online.
 A lot of traffic starts with good social media marketing.
-Social media profiles like Instagram, TikTok, and Facebook are great places to promote your store, especially if you’re selling a single product.

 You can also join Facebook groups in your niche to build awareness.
 Many brands also run targeted ads through Facebook Ads and Google Shopping to attract buyers who are already thinking about making a purchase.
-If you can, add a background video to your social media page as it helps create an instant connection and gives your offer more visual punch.

 Once people visit your store, guide them toward purchase with a few simple tools—like email flows that welcome new subscribers and remind them about abandoned carts.
-Add social proof like reviews or customer quotes to create a sense of security.
+Add social proof, like reviews or customer quotes to create a sense of security.

 Step 7.
 Watch for common mistakes in your creation process